microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

 * Before an RPC is sent to an Immortal instance (other than to the local Immortal), the `AttachTo` message must be sent (once).
   This instructs the local IC to make the necessary TCP connections to the destination IC.

+### Active/Active:

+This is a high-availability configuration (used for server-side services only) involving at least 3 immortal (service/LB + IC pair) instances: A **primary**, a **checkpointing secondary**, and one or more **standby secondaries**, which are continuously recovering until they become primary.
+A secondary is also sometimes referred to as a replica.
+Despite typically running on separate machines (and in separate racks and/or datacenters), all instances "share" the log and checkpoint files.
+Failover happens when the primary loses its lock on the log file.
+The primary is the non-redundant instance.
+If it fails, one of the standby secondaries will become the primary, after completing recovery.
+The checkpointing secondary never becomes the primary, and if it fails, the next started replica becomes the checkpointing secondary, even if it's the first started replica after all replicas fail.

+The primary never takes checkpoints, except when it first starts (ie. before there are any logs).
+Thereafter, all checkpointing is handled by the checkpointing secondary.
+This arrangement allows the primary to never have to "pause" to take a checkpoint, increasing availability.
+A deep dive into the theory behind active/active can be found in the [Shrink](https://www.vldb.org/pvldb/vol10/p505-goldstein.pdf) paper, and how to configure an active/active setup is explained [here](https://github.com/microsoft/AMBROSIA/blob/3d86a6c140c823f594bf6e8daa9de14ed5ed6d80/Samples/HelloWorld/ActiveActive-Windows.md).

+The language binding is oblivious as to whether it's in an active/active configuration or not.
+However, it must be aware of whether it's a primary or not – primarily so that it can generate an error if an attempt is made to send an Impulse before the instance has become the primary (it's a violation of the Ambrosia protocol to send an Impulse during recovery).
+The LB must also notify the host service (app) when it has become the primary – for example, so that the service doesn't try to send the aforementioned Impulse before it's valid to do so.

+There are 3 different messages that tell the LB it is becoming the primary, with each occurring under difference circumstances:
+* `TakeBecomingPrimaryCheckpoint` – The instance is becoming the primary and **should** take a checkpoint (ie. this is the first start of the primary).
+* `BecomingPrimary` – The instance is becoming the primary but **should not** take a checkpoint (ie. this is a non-first start of the primary).
+* `UpgradeTakeCheckpoint` – The instance is a primary that is being upgraded and **should** take a checkpoint.
+Note that only a newly registered secondary can be upgraded, and it will cause all other secondaries – along with the existing primary – to die (see 'App Upgrade' below).

+Finally, "non-active/active" (or "standalone") refers to a single immortal instance running by itself without any secondaries.

+### App Upgrade:

+Upgrade is the process of migrating an instance from one version of code and state to another version of code and state ("state" in this context means the application state data).
+From the LB's perspective there are no version numbers involved: it simply has code/state for VCurrent and code/state for VNext.
+Both versions must be present so that the app can recover using VCurrent, but then proceed using VNext.
+When the LB receives `UpgradeTakeCheckpoint` (or `UpgradeService` when doing an upgrade test) it switches over the state and code from VCurrent to VNext.
+Note that the lack of version numbering from the LB's perspective is in contrast to the parameters supplied to `Ambrosia.exe RegisterInstance` (see below) which are specific integer version numbers.
+These numbers refer to "the version of the running instance", not "the version of the state/code".
+This loose relationship is by design to offer maximum flexibility to the deployment configuration of the service.

+Performing an upgrade of a standalone instance always involves stopping the app (or service), so it always involves downtime.
+The steps are:
+* Stop the current instance.
+* Run `Ambrosia.exe RegisterInstance --instanceName=xxxxx --currentVersion=n --upgradeVersion=m` where n and m are the integer version numbers with m > n.
+* Start the new instance (that contains the VCurrent and VNext app code, and the VCurrent-to-VNext state conversion code).

+To upgrade an active/active instance a new replica (secondary) is registered and started, which upgrades the current version, similar to the previous example, but for a new replica.
+When the replica finishes recovering, it stops the primary, and holds a lock on the log file which prevents other secondaries from becoming primary.
+Upon completion of state and code upgrades, including taking the first checkpoint for the new version, execution continues and the suspended secondaries die.
+If the upgrade fails, the upgrading secondary releases the lock on the log, and one of the suspended secondaries becomes primary and continues with the old version of state/code.

+Before doing a real (live) upgrade you can test the upgrade with this [abridged] example command:

+`Ambrosia.exe DebugInstance --checkpoint=3 --currentVersion=0 --testingUpgrade=true`

+> Note: Performing an upgrade test leads to a `UpgradeService` message being received as opposed to a `UpgradeTakeCheckpoint` message being received when doing a real (live) upgrade.

+Doing a repro test (aka.
+"Time-Travel Debugging") is similar, just with `--testingUpgrade` set to false (or ommitted):

+`Ambrosia.exe DebugInstance --checkpoint=1 --currentVersion=0 --testingUpgrade=false`